Miniduwera/Dual_Axis_SunTracking_SolarPanel_System/README.md

 Regulates the turning speed by generating Pulse Width Modulation (PWM) signals.
 Feeds into the voltage reference pins of the L298 drivers for precise motor control.
 <br>
 <br>
+Motors<br>
+For motors in this project i hace used two MG995 servo motors.
+But internal of these motors related to servo part (potetiometer) is removed and they are working as geared motors.<br>

 Functionalities:<br>
 •	Automatic sun tracking using LDRs and LM324 op-amps.<br>
 •	Manual control via joystick for user intervention.<br>